PayalThangamma/MarsRover/README.md

 Starting Position: (0, 0, N)
 Commands: ['M', 'M', 'R', 'M', 'L', 'M']
 Obstacles: [(2, 2), (3, 5)]
-Possible Outputs
-Final Position: (1, 3, E)
+Possible Outputs: Final Position: (1, 3, E)
                   Status Report: "Rover is at (1, 3) facing East.
 No Obstacles detected."

+You are requested to finish the following design pattern with a proper use case and turn-in via GitHub.
+Coding should be done in Java language.

+    A. Structural
+    1. Adapter - correct
+    2. Facade - corrected
+    3. Proxy - correct

+    B. Creational
+    1. Singleton
+    2. Factory
+    3. Builder

+    C. Behavioural
+    1. Chain of responsibility
+    2. Memento
+    3. Observer